-The Board of Directors has appointed an Internal Audit Committee comprising three members of the Bank's Board of Directors, and the members are appointed for a two-year period.
+The board of directors has appointed an audit committee comprising three members of the Bank's board of directors, and the members are appointed for a two-year period.
 At least one member of the committee must have relevant accounting or auditing competency.
-The Internal Audit Committee is a preparatory and advisory working committee to the Board of Directors.
-The Internal Audit Committee's object, tasks and functions are established in accordance with international rules and the EU Statutory Audit Directive.
-The committee reviews the drafts of interim and annual financial statements before consideration by the Board of Directors, and as part of its review the committee holds discussions with the Bank's management team and the external auditor.
-The committee also appraises the internal control system, risk management system and internal audit to ensure their proper functioning and concurrently sees to it that SpareBank 1 SMN has an independent internal and external auditor.
-To this end the committee holds regular meetings with the internal and external auditors.
+The audit committee is a preparatory and advisory working committee to the board of directors.
+The audit committee's object, tasks and functions are established in accordance with international rules and the EU Statutory Audit Directive.